cihanb/Couchbase_helper_scripts/README.md

-Repo of a few useful scripts for scripting couchbase server deployments
+Repo of a few useful scripts for couchbase server deployments

-To customize the scripts to your needs, you need to create a few files using the samples provided
-* _sample_couchbase_hosts.txt_: this file help iterate over nodes in a given cluster. the files helps generate the right ssh commands to help execute commands across all couchbase server nodes.
+## Getting Started
+To get started, edit the _sample_couchbase_hosts.txt_ file to point to the hosts in the cluster.
+You will be feeding this file into many of the scripts.

+## Scripts
+* exec_command_on_all_nodes.sh: Allows executing a given command on all nodes.
+    '''
+    ./exec_command_on_all_nodes 'sudo service ntp status'
+    '''
+* list_couchbase_node_ips.sh: Return IPs of all nodes in the cluster.
+    '''
+    ./list_couchbase_node_ips.sh
+    '''
+* list_couchbase_hosts_ssh.py: used to generate the proper SSH for all hosts. typically
+    '''
+    python list_couchbase_hosts_ssh.py
+    '''